A still life from the Dutch Golden Age

 Bayerische Staatsgemäldesammlungen

-Göring was interested in the van Beyeren painting and Ernst Buchner, director general of the Bayerische Staatsgemäldesammlungen (Bavarian State Painting Collections) in the one by Kalf.
-Buchner offered Hofer two paintings in exchange.
-This is how the still life came to be in the Alte Pinakothek museum in Munich.
+Göring is interested in the van Beyeren painting and Ernst Buchner, director general of the Bayerische Staatsgemäldesammlungen (Bavarian State Painting Collections) in the one by Kalf.
+Buchner offers Hofer two paintings in exchange.
+This is how the still life comes to be in the Alte Pinakothek museum in Munich.

 Black and white photograph.
 Three-storey building in a park.